-- The journey is requested by ELFT staff. - The journey required is for a mental health service user. - The journey requester is a Health or Social care professional or the Police in association with health care professional. - A risk assessment is carried out by the Provider with information provided by a Health Care Professional.
+- The journey is requested by ELFT staff. - The journey required is for mental health service user. - The journey requester is a Health or Social care professional or the Police in association with a health or social care professional. - A risk assessment is carried out by the Provider with information provided by a Health or Social Care Professional.